-Whether your minimum wage employees are due for an increase largely depends on where your business is located, how many employees you have, and where your employees actually do their work.
-Apart from the federal and California minimum wage laws, a number of cities and counties throughout California have promulgated their own special minimum wage […]
+Whether your minimum wage employees are due for an increase in pay largely depends on where your business is located, how many employees you have, and where your employees actually perform their work.
+Apart from the federal and California minimum wage laws, a number of cities and counties throughout California have promulgated their own special […]

 Effective March 1, 2017, California businesses as well as any establishment open to the public must designate existing single-user restroom facilities as “All-gender.”
 The new law, which adds Section 118600 to the California Health and Safety Code, provides that “All single-user toilet facilities in any business establishment, place of public accommodation, or state or local […]